IT KPIs - The Key Metrics To Track

 This is one of the KPIs that IT teams often get measured on by the wider business: Did they deliver what they promised on time?
 It is relatively easy to measure if you are managing projects with timelines and clear targets (weekly, monthly, quarterly, yearly).
 Slight delays in any process in the organization are likely to cost you time in the end.

 One thing is to deliver a project on time, but if it is riddled with issues and bugs, this means very little.
-Measuring number of issues per project and as a whole, can help determine where there may be challenges when launching projects, and with time, this will improve the process and reduce friction.
+Therefore, measuring the number of issues per project and as a whole, can help determine where there may be challenges when launching projects, and with time, this will improve the process and reduce friction.

 Service Level Agreements (SLAs)

-By measuring monetary metrics in IT, teams and leaders can steer technology expenditures and investments in a way that can encourage financial health through levers of cost reductions, resource allocation, and increased accountability.
+By measuring monetary metrics in IT, teams and leaders can steer technology expenditures and investments.
+Moreover, they can do this in a way that can encourage financial health through levers of cost reductions, resource allocation, and increased accountability.

 Measuring IT Budgets

-This one is pretty obvious one, but accurately measuring the budget and tracking it as a project progresses will put teams in a position to stay on target or address anomalies well ahead of over-spending.
+This one is pretty obvious, but accurately measuring the budget and tracking it as a project progresses is very important.
+It will put teams in a position to stay on target or address anomalies well ahead of over-spending.

 A common approach from IT departments is to provide ‘chargebacks’ to other departments for rendered services.
 This demonstrates the value IT brings, but it is often met with resentment.
 By switching to ‘showback’ IT teams can measure and report on the resources allocated to each department, maintaining the awareness.
 Measuring where resources are allocated can really help IT identify areas of weakness or stress.